ivitin/ivitin/README.md

 ### Hello everyone!
 How are you?
-I'm Victor Santos! 🚀
+I'm Victor, but everyone calls me Moses. 🚀

 - M.Sc. in Computer Engineering 🎓
 - Expert in Artificial Intelligence & Machine Learning (LLM, Agents, AI models, Low code AI) 🧠